Getting started#

 python3 -m pip install --user open3d

-To test the latest features in Open3D, download and install the development version (HEAD of master branch):
+To test the latest features in Open3D, download and install the development version (HEAD of main branch):

 Please use these links from the latest version of this page only.
-For example, to install the latest development version on Linux for Python 3.9:
+You can also install the latest development version directly with pip:

 The development wheels for Linux are named according to PEP600.
 Please use pip version >=20.3 to install them.
 The wheels are not yet fully PEP600 compliant.